Disentangling generalization and memorization in large language models using chess: Methodology

-\textit{Near-distribution positions ($\mathcal{X}_{\text{ND}}$).} \gls{acr:nd} positions serve as an intermediate regime between \gls{acr:wd} and \gls{acr:ood} states.
-They represent early-to-midgame configurations that are \emph{absent} from the Lichess masters database yet mostly retain structural characteristics (material balance, piece development, pawn structure) commonly encountered in \gls{acr:wd} states.
-We generate these by performing $k{=}10$ random legal moves from the starting position and discarding any position that appears in the database.
-These positions satisfy
+\textit{Near-distribution positions ($\mathcal{X}_{\text{ND}}$).} \gls{acr:nd} positions cover an intermediate regime between \gls{acr:wd} and \gls{acr:ood} states.
+They represent configurations that are \emph{absent} from the Lichess Masters database yet retain some structural characteristics commonly encountered in \gls{acr:wd} states (e.g., material balance, piece development, pawn structure).
+We generate these by performing $k{=}10$ random legal moves (20 plies) from the starting position and discarding any position that appears in the database. \gls{acr:nd} positions test associative recall, i.e., the recall of solutions from structurally similar positions, which combines elements of generalization and memorization.